puppetlabs/puppetlabs-iis/README.md

 ##### `logtruncatesize`

 Specifies how large the log file should be before truncating it.
 The value must be in bytes.
-The value can be any size between '1048576 (1MB)' and '4294967295 (4GB)'.
+The value can be any size between '1048576' (1MB) and '4294967295' (4GB).

 ##### `loglocaltimerollover`

-Use the system's local time to determine for the log file name as well as when the log file is rolled over.
+Use the system's local time to determine the log file name as well as when the log file is rolled over.

 ##### `logflags`

-Specifies what W3C fields are logged in the IIS log file.
-This is only valid when :logformat is set to W3C.
+Specifies what W3C fields are logged in the log file.
+This is only valid when `logformat` is set to 'W3C'.

+### iis_virtual_directory

+Allows creation of a new IIS Virtual Directory and configuration of virtual directory parameters.

+#### Properties/Parameters

+##### `ensure`

+Must be either 'present' or 'absent'.
+Present will ensure the virtual directory is created.

+##### `name`

+The name of the virtual directory.

+##### `sitename`

+The site under which the virtual directory is created.

+##### `physicalpath`

+The physical path to the virtual directory.
+This path must be fully qualified.

+##### `application`

+The application under which the virtual directory is created.

 ## Limitations